Siphozenzile/Cloud-and-DevOps-Projects/Web Solution with Wordpress.md

-# Configure Linux Storage and Deploy a Web Solution using Wordpress
+# Configure Linux Storage Subsystem and Deploy a Web Solution using Wordpress

 In this project you will be tasked to prepare storage infrastructure on two Linux servers and implement a basic web solution using WordPress.
 WordPress is a free and open-source content management system written in PHP and paired with MySQL or MariaDB as its backend Relational Database Management System (RDBMS).